 2. Make sure OS X, your Mac firmware, and Boot Camp Assistant are up to date.

-9. Install the Boot Camp drivers on the USB stick.
+12. Now you need to install the Boot Camp drivers that are on the USB stick.
 Locate them and run setup.exe to install them.

-How to install Windows on Mac: Can I run Mac OS X on a Windows PC?
+How to install Windows on Mac: Can I run Mac OS X (or macOS) on a Windows PC?

 What about the opposite scenario?
 Is it possible to run Mac OS X on a PC?

 In a word: no. It is one of those ironies that although Microsoft is famed for its aggressive commercial practices, Apple is responsible for this particular impasse.
 Although you can run Windows on any X86 computer, Apple makes its own OS X software available only on Mac software.
 Overtly the reasoning is laudable: OS X is designed to run on Apple's own hardware, and the experience wouldn't be as good on any old computer.
 This is one reason why you will never run an underpowered Mac.

 But it is also fair to say that Apple creates software in order to sell hardware.
 The excellence of OS X is a killer app when it comes to selling Macs, and it doesn't want to share.
 So if you want to experience the best of all worlds, you need to run Windows on your Mac.

 How to install Windows on Mac: How to run Windows games on Mac